-There are public transport services (called Strætó bs) which operates city buses in Reykjavik and surrounding satellite towns and suburbs like Kópavogur, Hafnarfjörður, Garðabær, Mosfellsbær, Seltjarnarnes, and Álftanes.
+There are public transport services (called Strætó bs) that operate city buses in Reykjavik and surrounding satellite towns and suburbs like Kópavogur, Hafnarfjörður, Garðabær, Mosfellsbær, Seltjarnarnes, and Álftanes.

-Tips for Driving in Iceland
+7. Tips for Driving in Iceland

-Driving in Iceland takes place on the right hand side.
+Driving in Iceland takes place on the right-hand side.
 One form of traffic infrastructure frequently utilized in Iceland is the roundabout.
 Right of way in these roundabouts goes to the vehicle on the inside lane.

-Iceland’s main road, the Ring Road, is also known as Road 1, and encompasses all of Iceland.
+Iceland’s main road, the Ring Road, is also known as Road 1 and encompasses all of Iceland.
 Secondary roads that branch off of Ring Road are numbered in double digits, and almost always go in numerical order.
 Tertiary roads that branch off of secondary roads are numbered in triple digits.

 There are certain driving precautions that are unique to Iceland.
 Livestock roams more freely here, so watch the road at all times.
 Weather can be erratic and affect the road and driving conditions, so take extra care in precarious weather conditions.

-While entrance fees into many of the tourist attractions are technically free (for now), many popular spots charge for parking, which usually takes the form of a kiosk in which you buy a ticket and place on your dashboard.
+While entrance fees into many of the tourist attractions are technically free (for now), many popular spots charge for parking, which usually takes the form of a kiosk in which you buy a ticket and place it on your dashboard.

 Gas stations are proportionately available, but they are far from everywhere.
 Do not get too low on gas before filling up.

-Car Rental Tips Iceland
+8. Car Rental Tips Iceland

 You will most likely experience long wait times in order to actually get possession of your vehicle on arrival.
 Expect to possibly wait several hours.